 If you would like a copy of a Decision Summary from 2011 or earlier, please contact AGCO Customer Service at firstname.lastname@example.org or 416-326-8700, or toll-free in Ontario at 1-800-522-2876.

 While you are not required to have a representative in the hearing/appeal, you should think carefully before deciding to represent yourself.
 A hearing/appeal is a quasi-judicial process very similar to appearing in a court.
-The Member(s) of the LAT Tribunal hearing the case must remain neutral and cannot help you present your evidence or give you advice.
+The Member(s) of LAT hearing the case must remain neutral and cannot help you present your evidence or give you advice.
 You are expected to know and follow LAT’s Rules of Practice.
 Ask yourself whether you will be comfortable enough with the process and issues in dispute to be a good advocate on your own behalf.
-If you do decide to represent yourself, consider consulting a representative before the hearing for advice on the strengths and weaknesses of your case and how to best present it to the Tribunal.
+If you do decide to represent yourself, consider consulting a legal representative before the hearing for advice on the strengths and weaknesses of your case and how to best present it to the Tribunal.

 If you do not have a representative, you can contact the Lawyer Referral Service (LRS) of the Law Society of Ontario.
 LRS will provide the name of a lawyer in your area who will give you a free consultation of up to a half hour.
 LRS is not connected with Legal Aid Ontario.
 To find out whether you qualify for Legal Aid assistance, call 1-800-668-8258.